hnarayanan/mechnicsacademy-design-docs/design.rst

 		    * Meets the competency needs of industry
 		 #.
 This material can be classified into `theory, programming and application`_,
  		    as in the examples above
+		 #. `Course overview pages`_ should clearly indicate what is being covered in them,
+		    as well as what their prerequisites are
 		 #.
 Logged in students should have an `overview of progress through the material`_
 		 #.
 Homework exercises can be worked on by students locally, and tested server-side
 		    through a `sequence of automated tests`_